Protein C and Protein S

 - a decreased level of Protein C or Protein S being produced,

-- an abnormal protein that either cannot bind properly to its cofactor (C or S)
+- an abnormal protein that cannot bind properly to its cofactor (C or S)

-- an abnormal protein which when combined, does not degrade factors VIIIa and Va normally
+- an abnormal protein which when bound to cofactor, does not degrade factors VIIIa and Va normally

 When these mutations occur, they are independent of each other and the mutation is most likely to be in one of Protein C or Protein S. Changes in the gene may be heterozygous (one mutated copy of the C or S gene) or homozygous (two changed copies of C or S).
 A heterozygous change raises the risk of developing a VTE by a moderate amount but a homozygous change in either gene can cause severe clotting – it may cause life threatening purpura fulminans or DIC in the newborn, and it requires a lifetime of vigilance against recurrent thrombotic episodes.